TVLukeProductions/AmbientAlarmClock/readme.md

 Yes, but I don't know of any clock that does all the stuff this one does.
 I have a hard time getting up so I want loud music, bright lights and my coffee to be ready.
 It is basically designed around my needs and I just put it here in case anybody wants to have this stuff too.
-You can just download the apk or get the code right here and make it even better.
+You can just download the APK or get the code right here and make it even better.

 **Will there be more features?**